philpagel/ut8803e/README.md

 Currently, only the model UT8803E/UT8803 is supported.

 The software has been tested successfully with a UT8803E on LINUX (Debian 12).
+It does currently support all availabe button press commands and basic data logging and some status information (`mode`, `OL`, `rel`, `hold` and `min/max`).
+Other status information is still work in progress.

-The UNI-T documentation suggests that this *may* work with other models, too:
+The UNI-T documentation suggests that, with some modifications, this *may* work with other models, too:

-* UT8802\UT8802N
+* UT8802/UT8802N
-* UT632\UT632N
+* UT632/UT632N
-* UT803\UT803N
+* UT803/UT803N
-* UT804\UT804N
+* UT804/UT804N

-That will most likely require some modifications of the data parser.
 Unfortunately, I do not have access to any of those models so I may be wrong.
 If you have one of them and are willing to help, please get in touch.